Skrillx13/MKDocs-RTD-Tutorial/docs/index.md

 !!! note

     There is a sister project for this, the [Spinx-RTD-Tutorial](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/index.html).
-If you are looking for something involving Spinx, that website is what you are looking for.
+If you are looking for something involving Spinx and ReadTheDocs, that website is what you are looking for.

 **In-depth and simple**

-Simple explanations about the way MKDocs worms with RTD, allowing for easier user access without a sharp learning curve.
+Simple explanations about the way MKDocs works with RTD, allowing for easier user access without a sharp learning curve.

 **Open Source**